Working with Palettes

 Two icons situated immediately above the palette in the

-The first icon is colored by the shade associated with the active color (
+This icon is colored with the shade associated with the active color (

-Click the icon to add the color to the palette.
+Click the icon to add the active color to the palette.
 The icon will become highlighted and the palette surround will start to blink.
-Click a location in the palette to replace the existing color with the new one.
+Click any location in the palette to replace the existing color with the new one.

 Click the icon again to deselect it and exit the color insertion mode.

 This icon opens a sub menu which provides access to commands for managing entire palettes:

-The first items in the sub menu represent available custom palettes.
-In the above image, two custom palettes named Pastels and Vibrant can be seen.
+The first items in the sub menu represent available custom palettes (if there are any).
+In the image above, two custom palettes named Pastels and Vibrant can be seen.

 Load a custom palette by clicking on its name.

 saves the current palette to a custom palette file.
 Once the file is saved it will be available for selection at the top of the sub menu.

 starts Windows Explorer in the location where palettes are stored.
 The default location is C:\Users\[UserName]\Documents\paint.net User Files\Palettes.
 If the palettes folder does not exist, clicking this menu item will create the folder, then open it.

 reopens the default paint.net palette.

 ; paint.net Palette File ; Lines that start with a semicolon are comments ; Colors are written as 8-digit hexadecimal numbers: aarrggbb ; For example, this would specify green: FF00FF00 ; The alpha ('aa') value specifies how transparent a color is.
-FF is fully opaque, 00 is fully transparent. ; A palette must consist of ninety six (96) colors.
+FF is fully opaque, 00 is fully transparent. ; A palette usually consists of ninety six (96) colors.
 If there are less than this, the remaining color ; slots will be set to white (FFFFFFFF).
 If there are more, then the remaining colors will be ignored.
 FF000000 FF404040 FFFF0000 FFFF6A00 FF23FFBD FFB6FF00 FF4CFF00 FF00FF21 FF00FF90 FF00FFFF FFFFFA7C FF0026FF FF4800FF ...